Things to Do at The Mansion

 About The Mansion

-The Mansion serves as the official summer residence of the President of the Philippines, located in the heart of Baguio City.
-Built in 1908 during the American colonial period, this stately building was originally designed as the summer residence for American governors-general who sought refuge from Manila's tropical heat.
-The structure showcases classic American colonial architecture with its distinctive white facade, red-tiled roof, and well-manicured gardens that reflect the grandeur befitting a presidential residence.
-While The Mansion itself is not open for public tours due to security reasons, visitors can still appreciate its historical significance and architectural beauty from the outside.
-The surrounding area has become a popular tourist destination, offering glimpses into Philippine political history and colonial heritage.
-The well-maintained grounds and the imposing structure make it one of Baguio's most photographed landmarks, symbolizing the city's role as the country's summer capital.
+The Mansion, officially known as the Mansion House, serves as the official summer residence of the President of the Philippines and stands as one of Baguio City's most prestigious landmarks.
+Built during the American colonial period in 1908, this elegant structure was originally designed as the summer residence for the American Governor-General.
+The building showcases classic American colonial architecture with its distinctive white facade, red-tiled roof, and well-manicured gardens that reflect the grandeur of early 20th-century design.
+Situated along Leonard Wood Road in the heart of Baguio's government district, The Mansion has hosted numerous Philippine presidents and foreign dignitaries throughout its storied history.
+While the building itself is not open for public tours due to security reasons, visitors can admire its impressive exterior architecture and beautifully landscaped grounds from the street.
+The surrounding area has become a popular photo spot and represents an important piece of Philippine political and architectural heritage, making it a must-see landmark for those exploring Baguio's rich historical sites.

 What to See & Do